 Ashton Heritage Puro cigars are steeped in the tradition and honor of Ashton's magnificent reputation for excellence.
 They bear the name 'Puro Sol' because the wrapper, filler and binder are composed of all sun grown tobaccos.
-These cigars also mark the first time a rare Cameroon wrapper has surrounded an Ashton cigar, and the results are stunning.
-When cured, the tobacco has a sweet flavor and texture all its own, providing the foundation for a deep and marvelously satisfying flavor.
+These cigars also feature an oily Ecuadorian Habano wrapper, resulting in one stunning smoke.
+Be prepared for the Puro Sol's sweet flavor and texture with a foundation of deep and marvelously satisfying flavor.

 Very average cigar.
 After all the hype, I decided to try one.
 A very mild, before dinner cigar, but not very flavorfull or complex.
 I detected a slight earthy flavor and that's it.

 I purchased a five pack at auction and let the cigars sit in my humidor for a few weeks.
 The resulting cigars are very similar to Fuentes' Don Carlos.
 Full flavor, slightly peppery, superb.